 Indicator title Number of Export Control Permits issued Definition The indicator intends to show how many permits were issued for the exportation of goods regulated for environmental, health safety, strategic or international agreement purposes.
 Source of data The information comes from the electronic export permit system and is collected by means of reporting functions in the system by the Senior Manager.
-Method of calculation/Assessment The indicator is calculated by the Senior Manager drawing a report from the system which adds all permits processed on the electronic permit system, forwarded to and accepted by the electronic SARS system Assumptions None Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth, N/A Target for Youth: N/A
+Method of calculation/Assessment The indicator is calculated by the Senior Manager drawing a report from the system which adds all permits processed on the electronic permit system, forwarded to and accepted by the electronic SARS system Assumptions None

-Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance Export permits are issued at the request of compliant importers, wanting to import controlled goods.
+Disaggregation of Beneficiaries (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Annual Desired Performance Export permits are issued at the request of compliant importers, wanting to import controlled goods.
 Higher performance than targeted does therefore not necessarily imply higher performance by ITAC Indicator responsibility Senior Manager Import and Export Control